microsoft/live-share/docs/collab-vs.md

 As a participant, you may get to a point where you need to get a snapshot of the code for either local debugging purposes or to do some deep investigation while the owner is away.
 This is easy to do.

-1. Click on the share state button in the upper right corner and select "Download a Copy"
+1. Click on the session state button in the upper right corner and select "Download a Copy"

 3. Select the destination folder.